tun67213/DataStructuresReview/README.md

 ### Functions
 #### public boolean add(E e)
     Throws:
-        NullPointerException() if no value is provided
+        NullPointerException() exception if no value is provided
     Returns:
         True by default if no exceptions are thrown
     Functionality: